Subjunctive mood

-The subjunctive (also known as the conjunctive in some languages) is a grammatical mood, a feature of an utterance that indicates the speaker's attitude toward it.
-Subjunctive forms of verbs are typically used to express various states of unreality, such as wish, emotion, possibility, judgment, opinion, obligation, or action, that has not yet occurred.
+The subjunctive (also known as the conjunctive in some languages) is a grammatical mood—a feature of an utterance that indicates the speaker's attitude toward it.
+Subjunctive forms of verbs are typically used to express various states of unreality, such as wish, emotion, possibility, judgment, opinion, obligation, or action that has not yet occurred.
 The precise situations in which they are used vary from language to language.
 The subjunctive is one of the irrealis moods, which refer to what is not necessarily real.
 It is often contrasted with the indicative, a realis mood which principally indicates that something is a statement of fact.

+In Modern English, subjunctive forms usually employ the bare form of the verb in the present subjunctive (with the third person singular lacking the -s ending), or the use of were instead of was in past subjunctive constructions.

-Subjunctives occur most often, although not exclusively, in subordinate clauses, particularly that-clauses.
+Subjunctives occur most often, although not exclusively, in subordinate clauses—particularly that-clauses.
 Examples of the subjunctive in English are found in the sentences "I suggest that you be careful" and "It is important that she stay by your side."

 Indo-European languages

 Proto-Indo-European

-The Proto-Indo-European language, the reconstructed common ancestor of the Indo-European languages, had two closely related moods: the subjunctive and the optative.
+Proto-Indo-European (the reconstructed common ancestor of the Indo-European languages) had two closely related moods: the subjunctive and the optative.
 Many of its daughter languages combined or merged these moods.

-In Indo-European, the subjunctive was formed by using the full ablaut grade of the root of the verb and appending the thematic vowel *-e- or *-o- to the root stem, with the full, primary set of personal inflections.
+In Indo-European, the subjunctive was formed by using the full ablaut grade of the verb's root and appending the thematic vowel *-e- or *-o- to the root stem, with the full, primary set of personal inflections.
 The subjunctive was the Indo-European irrealis, used for hypothetical or counterfactual situations.

-The optative mood was formed with a suffix *-ieh_{1} or *-ih_{1} (with a laryngeal).
+The optative mood was used to express wishes or hopes, and was formed with a suffix *-ieh_{1} or *-ih_{1} (with a laryngeal).
 The optative used the clitic set of secondary personal inflections.
-The optative was used to express wishes or hopes.

 Among the Indo-European languages, only Albanian, Avestan, Ancient Greek, and Sanskrit kept the subjunctive and the optative fully separate and parallel.
-However, in Sanskrit, use of the subjunctive is found only in the Vedic language of the earliest times, and the optative and imperative are comparatively less commonly used.
+However, in Sanskrit, use of the subjunctive is found only in the Vedic language of the earliest times, and the optative and imperative were comparatively less common.
 In the later language (from c.
-500 BC), the subjunctive fell out of use, with the optative or imperative being used instead, or merged with the optative as in Latin.
-However the first-person forms of the subjunctive continue to be used as they are transferred to the imperative, which formerly, like Greek, had no first person forms.
+500 BC), the subjunctive fell out of use.
+The optative or imperative were used instead, or subjunctive was merged with optative as in Latin.
+However, the first-person forms of the subjunctive continue to be used as they are transferred to the imperative, which formerly, like Greek, had no first person forms.

 Germanic languages

 In the Germanic languages, subjunctives are also usually formed from old optatives (a mood that indicates a wish or hope), with the present subjunctive marked with *-ai- and the past with *-ī-.
 In German, these forms have been reduced to a schwa, spelled -e.
 The past tense, however, often displays i-umlaut.
-In Old Norse, both suffixes evolved into -i-, but i-umlaut occurs in the past subjunctive, which distinguishes them.
+In Old Norse, both suffixes evolved into -i-, but i-umlaut occurs only in the past subjunctive.